List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: Not worth it for a phone this old and in this price segment.
+2026Third-party insurance: Not worth it for a device of this age and value.
+The premiums typically outweigh potential repair costs.

 Pre-Purchase Inspection Checklist